team-mayes/md_utils/README.rst

   Creates a summary VMD XYZ file (and separate log file) that averages a set of coordinates (one set of XYZ coordinates per line) from an input file.

-pdb_edit
-  Creates a new version of a pdb file applying options such as renumbering molecules.

 per_col_stats
   Given a file with columns of data, returns the min, max, avg, and std dev per column.
 Optionally, it can return the maximum value from each column plus a "buffer" length (useful for preparing CP2K input for FitEVB).